chungnho/love-at-first-byte/recipes/baking/cookie/macaron_shells.md

 4. Add flavouring / colouring
 5. Sift almond flour and icing sugar twice
 6. Fold the sifted dry mixture into meringue mixture.
 65-75 good strokes - do not overmix or undermix
-7. Preheat the oven to 150C (300F) fan forced - recommend using oven thermometer for accuracy
+7. Preheat the oven to 150 C (300 F) fan forced - recommend using oven thermometer for accuracy
 8. Transfer mixture into piping bag
 9. Pipe into 1 inch disks on baking paper - do not overcrowd as they will spread
 10. Tap the pan hard a few times to release any air bubbles - avoids cracks on the top